cramallo/mutants/README.md

 ## Deployed endpoints

-**Post a DNA sequence and get the response of the mutation created or 403 if it's not mutant.**
+**Post a DNA sequence and get the response of the mutation created or 403 if it's not mutant**

 Below is the endpoint to send a **POST** request: